New White Paper: The AI-Native Corporate Legal Department Technology Stack. Download Now

 Implementing AI tools in legal operations

 The increased use of AI in legal operations is a major factor in the growing importance of legal engineering roles.
-Legal teams need technical expertise to implement AI effectively, and legal engineers typically take ownership of testing and deployment.
+Legal teams need technical expertise to implement AI effectively, and legal engineers typically own testing and deployment.

 Connecting legal tools with other business systems